-- BUS-M 407 Business-to-Business Marketing
+- BUS-M 407 Business-to-Business Marketing (3 cr.)

-(3 cr.)
 P: BUS-M 303 and senior standing for business majors; BUS-M 300 for non-business majors.
 This course focuses on the unique techniques required to successfully market products and services to an organizational buyer rather than individual consumers or households.
 Organizational customers can include "for profit" businesses, governmental bodies and "not-for-profit" institutions.
 The major components of the course include: organizational buyer behavior, designing and managing profitable distribution channels, value based pricing, negotiation strategies, integrated marketing communication tactics and sales resource management. - BUS-M 414 Retail Analytics (1.5 cr.)
-P: I-Core.
-As retail corporate partners have grown the digital side of their business relative to the traditional brick and mortar component, an unmet need has developed for entry-level college graduates with a more than basic understanding of ecommerce and evolving strategic opportunities within retail.
-Retail Analytics offers students a single course focused on retail marketing strategy that incorporates key areas of retail strategy in brand, product and inventory merchandising and planning.
-This course is not designed to cover digital analytics. - BUS-M 415 Advertising & Integrated Marketing Communications (IMC) (3 cr.)
-P: M303.
+P: BUS-M 303.
+Provide understanding of ecommerce and evolving strategic opportunities within retail and be able to conduct a variety of market driven analysis of retail data and be familiar with how key terminology is applied in the field of retail analytics. - BUS-M 415 Advertising & Integrated Marketing Communications (IMC) (3 cr.)
+P: BUS-M 303.
 Basic advertising and sales/promotion concepts.
 The design, management, and integration of a firm's promotional strategy.
 Public policy aspects and the role of advertising in marketing communications in different cultures. - BUS-M 419 Retail Strategy (3 cr.)
-P: M303.
+P: BUS-M 303.
 The course objective is to critically analyze the key marketing processes and strategic decisions made by major retail companies within the U.S. retailing industry.
 The course examines business challenges and opportunities related to driving and sustaining retailer's shareholder value.
 Topics include financial requirements for publicly held retail firms, sustaining store-as-brand identity, developing and refining merchandising plans, pricing tactics, in-store execution, and customer's experience management. - BUS-M 422 New Product Management (3 cr.)
-P: M370 or M304.
+P: BUS-M 370 or BUS-M 304 with a grade of C or higher.
 Understand the general domain of new products opportunities, understand the value of open innovation and be able to identify ways to implement different open innovation approaches, learn tools to generate new product ideas and design products concepts, understand the factors that affect the adoption and diffusion of new products and how this varies for radical products, learn how to estimate/forecast demand for a new product concept, and develop a new product launch strategy. - BUS-M 426 Sales Management (3 cr.)
-P or C: M370 or M304.
+P or C: BUS-M 370 or BUS-M 304 with a grade of C or higher.
 Students will engage in an interactive exploration of the strategic and tactical issues important to managing a professional sales organization.
 Key topics will include organizing a sales force, recruiting, training, compensation, motivation, forecasting, territory design, evaluation, and control.
 Lectures and case studies.